Armandoh4/filmlabproductions/README.md

 ### Known bugs:

-    Once I use navigation & swap from tablet mode to peace mode.
-There, the contents do not change their states back to its default.
+    Once I navigate and switch from tablet mode to PC mode, the content does not revert to its default state.

+    When saving a film, there is a chance for some characters to change in the JSON file.
+This is likely an encoding error, but further investigation will be required going forward.

 ### Fixed Bugs:

-    In my About page, I had no issues here until I ran into problems with the ".bubble" class.
-I tried to fix this by having the background wrap more closely with the text, and aligning content with flex to the center of the box.
-This had fixed one issue but also left all of the bubbles as the same size.
-It is mostly fixed however.
+    In my About page, I had no issues until I encountered problems with the ".bubble" class.
+I tried to fix this by having the background wrap more closely with the text and aligning content with flex to the center of the box.
+This fixed one issue but left all of the bubbles the same size.
+It is mostly fixed now.

-    Along my journey I had experienced a great number of bugs and unintended consequences in the user experience.
-This ranged from elements which did not display at all, to elements covering the entirety of the screen.
+    Throughout my journey, I experienced numerous bugs and unintended consequences in the user experience.
+This ranged from elements not displaying at all to elements covering the entire screen.
 ---
 ##  Acknowledgments:
 ---